 - Development and delivery of compulsory program-wide capstone units in the undergraduate and postgraduate Commerce programs and carriage of program-level assurance of learning in these units.

-- Coordination of the Units of Study for the Business School's Industry Placement Program (IPP).
+- Coordination of the Units of Study for the Business School's Industry Placement Program (IPP) and Community Placement Program (CPP).

 - Provision of student support and academic literary programs to all students in the Business School.